 You are helping paint a picture of healthy ecosystems and connected, protected landscapes for wildlife and people

-We often think of conservation as a science — and at 2,000 miles (or 3,200 kilometers) long, there are many practical reasons for keeping this region in good health for the many people, animals and plants that live here.
+We often think of conservation as a science — and at 3,400 kilometers (2,100 miles) long, there are many practical reasons for keeping this region in good health for the many people, animals and plants that live here.

 So where does art fit in?
 A “work of art” can simply be described as any kind of creation intended to be contemplated or appreciated for its beauty or significance.